ihmeuw/vivarium/docs/source/concepts/results.rst

   method.

 Just because you've *registered* a stratification doesn't mean that the results will actually *use* it.
-In order to use the stratification, you must add it to the :ref:`model specification <model_specification_concept>` configuration block using the "stratification" key.
+In order to use the stratification, you can add it to the :ref:`model specification <model_specification_concept>` configuration block using the "stratification" key.
 You can provide "default" stratifications which will be used by all observations as well as observation-specific "include" and